 - Major national retailer—She reported this company seemed on point with EMV.
 The terminals were up and running, accepting both debit and credit chip cards.
 Transaction times proceeded quickly, though she did report that the terminal gave an unpleasant sound, almost like a danger warning, when indicating card removal.

 - Regional grocery store—Despite the presence of EMV terminals, this retailer still had not implemented the process, so she had to swipe her credit card.
 Employees had no idea when or if EMV capabilities would be enabled on the terminals.

 - Small, local business—This business had the very basic credit card reader typical of this type and size of operation.
-However, it was still EMV enabled and employees were well-versed on payment processing.
+However, it was still EMV enabled and employees were well-versed in payment processing.

-- National bookstore chain—She reported that this establishment had EMV compatible terminals, but they were not enabled and she had to swipe her card.
-Employees also had no clue when or if policy would change.
+- National bookstore chain—She reported that this establishment had EMV-compatible terminals, but they were not enabled and she had to swipe her card.
+Employees also had no clue when or if the policy would change.

 Our team member experience showed how even the largest businesses surprisingly still struggle with EMV, yet some smaller businesses adapt easily.
 We were surprised at the disparity in EMV knowledge and practice, which is why we are so committed to educating and empowering our own clients in order to embrace EMV compliance.
 As your leader in credit card processing risk management solutions, AVPS wants to help your business, and prevent you from becoming one of these cautionary tales of poor EMV transitions.
 To learn more, contact us for assistance.